dustinpfister/blog_posts/_posts/threejs-userdata.md

 ## 1 - Objected user data and what to know first

 This is a post on some examples that make use of the object3d user data object as a way to park some properties that have to do with and over all application, or module that runs on top of three.js in a client side javaScript environment.
+So then this is not really a post for people that are new to three.js, as I think that you should have at least some background with the library and javaScript in general before getting into these kinds of examples.

 ## 2 - Basic User Data Object3d Example with rotating cubes